Code-Institute-Submissions/WIAM/README.md

 The UDX folder and files structure have been provided by my mentor [Spencer Barriball](https://github.com/5pence/monkees-project/tree/master/user-design-experience).

-The code for the Upcoming Exhibitions cards, and the collapsible navigation menu, have been taken from [Bootstrap](https://getbootstrap.com/).

 The address used  in the website refers to the [National Museum](https://www.nationalmuseum.se/) in Stockholm.

 ### Code